Share |

 The curriculum is augmented by a wide range of timetabled academic super-curricular activities which supplement the core curriculum and which cultivate cultural and aesthetic appreciation, critical thinking and develop problem-solving skills.
 Lessons in additional languages such as Italian and Russian are offered, as well as opportunities to develop skills through Science and Maths competitions, partnership work with universities, participation in MOOCs and multiple opportunities to attend ‘Lookout Lectures’ featuring diverse national and international leaders from the realms of business, civil society, science and culture.

 Games.
-The main games for boys are association football, hockey, cricket and athletics.
+The main games for boys are football, hockey, cricket and athletics.
 The main games for girls are hockey, netball, cricket, football and athletics.
 The sporting facilities are extensive and include an all-weather AstroTurf facility, tennis and netball courts, indoor and outdoor cricket nets, gym, sports hall, two swimming pools, strength and conditioning suite, 5-a-side 3G and acres of sporting fields.
 Additional sports such as swimming, tennis, basketball, fencing, scuba diving, squash, mountain biking, table tennis, badminton and water polo are also available to boys and girls.

-Fees per term (2024-2025).
-Reception to Year 2: £6,280, Year 3: £6,705, Year 4 to 6: £7,245, Year 7 to 13: £8,950.
+Fees per term (2025-2026).
+Reception to Year 2: £7,525, Year 3: £8,009, Year 4 to 6: £8,655 Year 7 to 13: £10,690.
 Fee reductions are available for children of the Clergy.
+Fees include VAT.

-Admission – Preparatory School.
+Admissions – Preparatory School.
 Entry point to the Prep School is 4+ and 7+.
 In principle, pupils are assessed on the basis of:

 4+ entry